emidln/django-bootstrap2/README.rst

 ===============================================
-Django Bootstrapped with Twitter Bootstrap v2.0
+Django Bootstrap2 with Twitter Bootstrap v2.0
 ===============================================

 Bootstrapped is a reusable Django application to quickly integrate the Bootstrap toolkit from Twitter.
 It's a